camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/_index.md

 # Maven Dependency

-To use the camunda-engine-cdi module inside your application, you must include the following Maven dependency:
+To use the `camunda-engine-cdi` module inside your application, you must include the following Maven dependency:

 {{< note title="" class="info" >}}
   Please import the [Camunda BOM](/get-started/apache-maven/) to ensure correct versions for every Camunda project.
+  In Jakarta EE 9+ environments, use the `camunda-engine-cdi-jakarta` artifact instead.
 {{< /note >}}

 ```xml